-Abstract.
 Two independent mode-locked femtosecond lasers are synchronized to an unprecedented precision.
 The rms timing jitter between the lasers is 4.3 fs observed within a 160 Hz bandwidth over tens of seconds, or 26 fs within a 50 kHz bandwidth.
-Novel multi-stage phase-locked loops help to preserve this ultrahigh timing resolution while setting on arbitrary delay between the two pulse trains (0-5 ns).
-Under such synchronization, phase locking between the carrier frequencies of the two femtosecond lasers has been achieved.
-It is also demonstrated that the same level of synchronization can be achieved with two lasers at different repetition frequencies.
+Novel multi-stage phase locked loops help to preserve this ultrahigh timing resolution throughout the entire delay range between pulses (10 ns).
+We also demonstrate that the same level of synchronization can be achieved with two lasers at different repetition frequencies.
+Under such synchronization, phase lock between the carrier frequencies of the two fs lasers has been achieved.

 The ability to synchronize a passively mode-locked laser to an external reference, or to a second laser, has many applications in science and technology.
-Previous work in synchronizing two mode-locked Ti:sapphire lasers has demonstrated timing jitter of at best a few hundred femtoseconds (fs) [1, 2].
-Since it is now routine to generate pulses with duration <20 fs, improved techniques would make it possible to take full advantage of this time resolution for applications such as high power sum- and difference-frequency mixing, novel pulse generation and shaping, and for novel laser/accelerator based light sources [3].
-Indeed, accurate timing of high intensity fields is essential for several important schemes in quantum coherent control and extreme nonlinear optics such as efficient X-ray generation [4].
-Perfect synchronization between two ultrafast lasers would enable precision control of femtosecond lasers at the same level of technological maturity as for continuous-wave (cw) lasers, leading to unprecedented flexibility and bandwidth for pulse synthesis and optical comb generation.
+Previous work in synchronizing two mode-locked Ti:Sapphire lasers has demonstrated timing jitter of at best a few hundred femtoseconds $(fs)^{1,2}$.
+Since it is now routine to generate pulses with duration <20 fs, improved techniques would make it possible to take full advantage of this time resolution for applications such as high power sum- and difference-frequency mixing, novel pulse generation and shaping, and for novel laser/accelerator based light sources3.
+Indeed, accurate timing of high intensity fields is essential for several important schemes in quantum coherent control and extreme nonlinear optics such as efficient X-ray generation4.
+Perfect synchronization between two ultrafast lasers would enable precision control of femtosecond lasers at the same level of technological maturity as for the cw lasers, leading to unprecedented flexibility and bandwidth for pulse synthesis and optical comb generation.

 A Kerr-lens mode-locked (KLM) femtosecond laser generates a regularly spaced comb of optical frequencies.
-Stabilization of this wide-bandwidth optical frequency comb has many useful applications [5, 6].
-Precision phase control of the fs comb has already revolutionized the field of optical frequency metrology [7, 8], providing the capability of a direct phase-coherent link between optical and microwave frequencies.
-Frequency-domain control of fs combs not only provides an effective means to transfer the stability of a cw optical oscillator to the entire comb [9], but also has a strong impact on the time domain evolution of carrierenvelope phase [10].
-The frequency spacing of the comb interval, which represents one of the two degrees of freedom of the comb, has been controlled effectively either through a microwave clock [7, 8] or via a stable laser [9].
-Since the frequency mode spacing of the fs comb is equal to the inverse of the cavity round trip time of the laser, reducing phase noise of the repetition rate spectrum directly improves the control of timing jitter.
+Stabilization of this wide-bandwidth optical frequency comb has many useful applications^{5,6}.
+Precision phase control of the fs comb has already revolutionized the field of optical frequency metrology^{7,8}, providing the capability of a direct phase-coherent link between optical and microwave frequencies.
+Frequency-domain control of fs combs not only provides an effective means to transfer the stability of a cw optical oscillator to the entire comb9, but also has a strong impact on the time domain evolution of carrier-envelope phase10.
+The frequency spacing of the comb interval, which represents one of the two degrees of freedom of the comb, has been controlled effectively either through a microwave clock^{7,8} or via a stable laser9.
+Since the frequency mode spacing of the fs-comb is equal to the inverse of the cavity round trip time of the laser, reducing phase noise of the repetition rate spectrum directly improves the control of timing jitter.